EMBL-PKU/BASALT/README.md

 1 Download this basalt_env.yml.

-2 (Optional) You can also use mirroring to increase the download speed of BASALT dependent software.
+2 (Optional) You can also use mirrors to increase the download speed of BASALT dependent software.
 For example,if you are in China, you can do this:

 ```